Here are some ideas to consider

 Harder choices . . .

 You might need to ask for help.
 This is not easy for anyone as we all like to believe we can take care of ourselves.
-Remember, God gives us these times to remind us we need Him and eachother to get by.
-Some places to ask for help are your church (or any church if you don't have one), Consumer Credit Counselors, your welfare office, Salvation Army, your local food bank and/or Angel Food Ministries.
+Remember, God gives us these times to remind us we need Him and each other to get by.
+Some places to ask for help are your church (or any church if you don't have one), Consumer Credit Counselors, your welfare office, Salvation Army, and your local food bank.
 Your local phone book should have a list of helpful agencies in it.

 When things get really tough, harder choices will need to be made.
 Many think they need cell phones and cable TV--we don't.
 Many think we need a house with a room for each person--we don't.
 Many think we need new seasonal wardrobes--we don't.
 Many think we need weekly entertainment and are entitled to go out because we worked hard all week--we don't.
 Many think that we've worked hard for the toys we have and we are entitled to keep them--we aren't.